Brentford F.C. Reserves and Academy: Elite Development Education Football Programme (2014–present)

-The Brentford FC Community Sports Trust, in partnership with West Thames College, runs an Elite Development Education Football Programme, which sees boys between the ages of 16–18 train with the club three times a week, while also studying for BTEC courses at the college.
+The Brentford FC Community Sports Trust, in partnership with West Thames College, runs an Elite Development Education Programme, which sees boys between the ages of 16–18 train with the club three times a week, while also studying for BTEC courses at the college.
 The course also provides the opportunity for the players to gain FA coaching qualifications.
 Between 2014 and 2018, two U19 teams, Brentford Griffins and Brentford Bees, participated in the Football Conference Youth Alliance and the National League U19 Alliance and played their home matches at King's House Sports Ground.
 The teams played their inaugural seasons in 2014–15 and Brentford Griffins won the Football Conference Youth Alliance London & South East division title.
 Despite the title win, coach Dan Wright revealed that the teams had fallen short of providing new scholars for the academy.
 Brentford Griffins again finished champions in the 2015–16 season, winning Division F' and advancing to the playoff semi-finals.

 From the beginning of the 2016–17 season, the Griffins and Bees became the de facto replacement for the Youth Team, offering a pathway to the B team for local teenage players of the required standard.
 In 2016, Ellery Balcombe became the first player to graduate from the programme and sign a professional B team contract.
-In 2018, Brentford Griffins and Bees were merged to form a single team, Brentford CST Bees, which entered the National League U19 Alliance and finished fourth in Division C. An additional CST team entered the Community & Education Football Alliance (CEFA) for the 2018–19 season and reached the final of the CEFA Regional Cup.
+He was promoted into the first team squad in 2018 and made his first team debut in 2023.
+In 2018, Brentford Griffins and Bees were merged to form a single team, Brentford CST Bees, which entered the National League U19 Alliance and finished fourth in Division C.

+An additional CST team entered the Community & Education Football Alliance (CEFA) for the 2018–19 season and reached the final of the CEFA Regional Cup.
 Jason Evans, a player for Brentford CST Bees and the club's CEFA team, was nominated for the CEFA Player of the Year award at the 2019 EFL Awards.
 The number of CEFA teams was increased to three for the 2019–20 season, under the names Bees, Griffins and Reds.
-Also in the 2019–20 season, a team was entered into the South Premier Division of the National Youth Football League.
+Also in the 2019–20 season, an U19 team was entered into the South Premier Division of the National Youth Football League and the team transferred to the National League U19 Alliance for 2022–23.
 As of October 2020, former Brentford youth graduate Ryan Peters was running the programme.
 Following the reopening of the Brentford academy during the 2022 off-season, the U18 academy team fielded the Community Sports Trust's players during the 2022–23 season.